wtbu-radio/WTBU-Site/_posts/2018-05-10-review-janelle-monae-dirty-computers.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Archelle Thelemaque
-  first_name: Olivia
+  first_name: Archelle
-  last_name: Gehrke
+  last_name: Thelemaque
 image:
   src: /assets/janelle-636x235.jpg
   alt: post lead image
 ---
 Janelle Monae is back as she takes on a journey through the past, present, and future of America.

 _Dirty Computers_ is simultaneously her ode and lamentation to a society where she can express herself freely, but does so with critique waiting around the corner to pounce on her very freedom of expression.
 Her 2018 album grapples with the intersection of being a sexually awakened, Black, queer woman in world that regards such as an anomaly.